wheatg/FPGA-Dodge-Snowball-Game/README.md

 Although we were not able to track the snowballs moving accross the screen perfectly, we both gained experience working with VGA output and camera input to a FPGA.

-A quick video on the project is saved as "Dodge Snowball Video.mp4"
+A video summary can be seen by viewing "Dodge Snowball Video.mp4".

-A report on the project is saved as "Dodge Snowball Report"
+A full report can be seen by viewing "Dodge Snowball Report.pdf".